pzhao004/Qt/README.md

 # Qt
 Qt demo
+1. For qtdelegate repository
    this is demo for qt delegate and scrollbar useage

+2. For